Pro Tools: Deck, Pro Tools, Sound Tools II and Pro Tools II (1990–1994)

 Sound Tools II was launched in 1992 with a new DSP card.
 Two interfaces were also released: Pro Master 20, providing 20-bit A/D conversion, and Audiomedia II, with improved digital converters and one Motorola 56001 processor running at 33.86 MHz.

 In 1993, Josh Rosen, Mats Myrberg and John Dalton, the OSC's engineers who developed Deck, split from Digidesign to focus on releasing lower-cost multi-track software that would run on computers with no additional hardware.
-This software was known as Session (for stereo-only audio cards) and Session 8 (for multichannel audio interfaces) and was selling for US$399.
+This software was known as Session (for stereo-only audio cards) and Session 8 (for multichannel audio interfaces) and was sold for US$399.

 Peter Gotcher felt that the software needed a significant rewrite.
 Pro Tools II, the first software release fully developed by Digidesign, followed in the same year and addressed its predecessor's weaknesses.
 The editor and the mixer were merged into a single Pro Tools application that utilized the Digidesign Audio Engine (DAE) created by Peter Richert.
 DAE was also provided as a separate application to favor hardware support from third-party developers, enabling the use of Pro Tools hardware and plug-ins on other DAWs.

 Selling more than 8,000 systems worldwide, Pro Tools II became the best-selling digital audio workstation.